 The other day, Annie was playing in the living room with my husband, so I was busy trying to fold the massive mound of laundry on the twin bed in her nursery.
 I was furiously folding tiny onesies and towels, noting the next item I would tackle on my tidy to-do list before she needed to eat again, when I noticed the mirror.
 It’s an antique mirror that hangs above the rocker, and it’s her favorite to laugh at and kiss while I’m holding her.
 We start most every day singing songs and giving kisses in the mirror, and I noticed every square inch was smudged.
 Smudged with the remnants of sweet, drooly, baby kisses.

 That’s when I realized that maybe I can’t have both right now.
-I can either spend time doing laundry and making sure all the mirrors are sparkling, or I can dance around the kitchen like a lunatic to make my baby girl belly laugh.
+I can either spend time doing laundry and making sure all the mirrors are sparkling, or I can dance around the kitchen like a lunatic to make my baby girl belly laugh, one thing that has made my life easier as a mom is having the pure enrichment humidifier machine, make sure you check the dehumidifier ratings before buying one.
 I can either embrace the mess, or miss this sweet season that goes by too fast.

 I choose drooly kisses and smudgy mirrors.

 QUESTION: Is there something you can overlook in order to promote more quality time with your family?

 CHALLENGE: It is always a challenge to strike a balance between getting things done and spending quality time with your family.
 Take an honest look at how things have been going in your home lately and make the needed adjustments to bring it back to what balance means to you in your phase of life.